-Shape of Dosage Form: Ring-shaped and tetra hedron-shaped devices have a better gastric residence time as compared to other shapes 2, 3, 4, 9.
+The shape of Dosage Form: Ring-shaped and tetrahedron-shaped devices have a better gastric residence time as compared to other shapes 2, 3, 4, 9.

-Density of Dosage Form: Dosage forms having a density lower than the gastric contents can float to the surface, while high density systems sink to the bottom of the stomach.
+The density of Dosage Form: Dosage forms having a density lower than the gastric contents can float to the surface, while high-density systems sink to the bottom of the stomach.
 Both positions may isolate the dosage system from the pylorus.
 A density of b1.0 g/cm3 is required to exhibit floating property.
-However the floating tendency of the dosage form usually decreases as a function of time, as the dosage form gets immersed into the fluid, as a result of the development of hydrodynamic equilibrium 2, 3, 4, 9.
+However, the floating tendency of the dosage form usually decreases as a function of time, as the dosage form gets immersed into the fluid, as a result of the development of hydrodynamic equilibrium 2, 3, 4, 9.

 Food Intake and its Nature: